What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Recoleta Cemetery is sometimes called the “world’s best cemetery”.
 It is located in Buenos Aires and is one of the landmarks that can not be missed.

-The graves there are not the same as the underground ones but in splendid and decorated mausoleums above ground, causing an exciting place to explore.
+The graves there are not the same as the underground ones but are splendid and decorated mausoleums above ground, making it an exciting place to explore.

-The cemetery’s design is distinctive as each mausoleum features Romanesque pillars, intricate scrolls, and carvings.
-The mausoleums are unusually not high, with multiple resting at about shoulder height.
+The cemetery’s design is distinctive.
+Each mausoleum features Romanesque pillars, intricate scrolls, and carvings.
+The mausoleums are unusually low, with multiples resting at about shoulder height.

 Some of Argentina’s most significant figures, such as Evita, are buried in the cemetery.
 It is worth visiting, as the site contains over 6400 graves.